-The Alt layout, which replaces the Std layout as the standard layout for Version 12.0 Classic Edition, does not have the underscored alphabet, but contains additional National Language characters in their place.
-Note that the extra National Language symbols share the same $\square AV$ positions with the underscored alphabet.
-If, for example, you switch from the Std font layout to the alternative one, you will see the symbol $\triangle A$ (A-acute) instead of the symbol $\triangle A$ .
+The Alt layout, which replaces the Std layout as the standard layout for Version 12.0 Classic Edition onwards, does not have the underscored alphabet, but contains additional National Language characters in their place.
+Note that the extra National Language symbols share the same $\Box AV$ positions with the underscored alphabet.
+If, for example, you switch from the Std font layout to the alternative one, you will see the symbol \triangle (A-acute) instead of the symbol \neg .